 Being a bit fussy with play areas, I loved how clean and taken care of everything was.
 Somehow even the much-loved “mud kitchens”, which encourage messy play and universally seems to make every single child beam, didn’t worry me in terms of Charly being “dirty” or unsanitary.
 The staff was all polite and friendly and so great (and patient) with the girls.
 Those may seem like small things to some, but they are make or break items of a place for me.

 We all left Bugz that afternoon, happy, wet, full and exhausted.
-Charly didn’t stop talking about it for months.
-We had a date all set up last holidays and then – German Measles.
-Both our girls were devastated and we have been trying to reschedule ever since.
+Charly didn’t stop talking about it for weeks.
+We have been trying to schedule another visit ever since.
 How is it even possible that it takes months to be able to set aside time and then have all parties in the plan healthy enough to attend?!

 From May to September 2017, Bugz has reduced their VIP entrance rate from R120 to R90!
 The girls loved the brightly coloured indoor play area as much as the outside area, but in the heat of summer, the water play kept them mostly outdoors.
 Inside is filled with obstacles, slides and educational boards.
 They spent ages playing in a variety of little child-sized doll houses and racing up and down the twisty slides.
 There were a few things that were a little big for them last year (the park caters for kids up to 10 years old), but I have no doubt they will be all over those climbing areas come July.